RedHatRanger/rhcsa9vagrant/README.md

 - Clone this repo to the "vagrant" directory
 - run "vagrant up" inside this directory and it will automatically build off of the Vagrantfile:

-The vagrant script will set up 3 Rocky 9 VMs: ansible, node1, and node 2.
+The vagrant script will set up 3 Rocky 9 VMs: ansible, node1, and node2.

 In three separate terminals you want to execute the following commands to ssh into the boxes